Frequently Asked Questions About Palliative Care

 Who provides Palliative Care?Toggle accordion item

 Care continues to be provided by the patient’s care team with the assistance of the palliative care interdisciplinary team.
-Led by Lakshmi Vaidyanathan, MD, Medical Director of Palliative Care, the team includes physicians, nurses, social workers and dieticians.
+Led by Lakshmi Vaidyanathan, MD, Medical Director of Palliative Care, the team includes a physician, nurse, nurse practitioners, social workers, a practice coordinator and pharmacist.
 The team focuses on aligning medical care with the goals and values of patients and their families, and to improve the quality of life while providing comprehensive support for patients with serious illnesses.

 The Palliative Care team works with patients’ own primary care and/or specialist physicians to provide a coordinated program of care.
 See “Meet the Team” for an overview of the UM SRH Palliative Care team.

 Which patients are appropriate for Palliative Care?Toggle accordion item

 Some of the common medical conditions of people receiving palliative care (and in many cases, curative treatment as well) include: cancer, diabetes, congestive heart failure (CHF), chronic lung disease, multiple sclerosis (MS) and advanced dementia.

 What types of treatments are involved in Palliative Care?Toggle accordion item